-What is Considered a “Wrongful Death” in Pennsylvania?
+What is Considered a “Wrongful Death in Philadelphia”?

 The term “wrongful death” refers to a death caused by the negligence or misconduct of another individual.
+Exactly what constitutes a wrongful action tends to vary, but negligence or intentional acts of harm are often at the center of wrongful death cases.
 You may also hear the term “decedent,” which refers to the person who was killed in the accident.

-There are many types of injuries or accidents which can form the basis for a wrongful death claim, including:
+There are many types of injuries or accidents that can form the basis for a wrongful death claim, including:

 - Automotive accidents